-How do you know if it works?
+How do you know if your online art marketing plan works?

-Gaining exposure and new followers is pretty easy when larger content sharing accounts promote your work.
+Gaining exposure and new followers is pretty easy when larger content-sharing accounts promote your work.
 This is actually how my Instagram following first started to grow.
 The hard part is getting those accounts to want to share your work.
 Lucky for you, these content sharers need you and you just need to get on their radar.

 How can you get their attention?
 First, create good content like “viral” videos that are short and interesting and post them to platforms like Facebook and Instagram.
 Make sure you use good hashtags for organic exposure or reach out to popular accounts and ask if they want to share your work.